 When the CTS went on sale in late 2002 it introduced an all-new design language for Cadillac.
 It had sharp angles and an all-new grille, as well as vertically-oriented headlights and taillights.
 Cadillac billed the CTS as a world-class sedan and tested the new 4-door at the famed Nürburgring circuit.
 CTS was available with a Getrag 5-speed manual transmission as well as a new 220-horsepower V6 engine.
 The car became the catalyst that spawned the revival of GM’s luxury brand.
 Over the last 14 years, Cadillac has offered a coupe and a wagon to complement the sedan.
 The CTS-V was added for 2004 powered by a 400-horsepower 5.7-liter V8 engine with a 6-speed manual transmission.

-The third-generation CTS sport sedan came to market for the 2015 model year and receives exterior updates for 2017, including a new grille, new rear fascia, new 17-inch wheel design and new 18-inch V-Sport wheel design.
+The third-generation CTS sport sedan came to market for the 2015 model year and received exterior updates last year, including a new grille, new rear fascia, new 17-inch wheel design and new 18-inch V-Sport wheel design.
 The CTS has high-tech features including 4G LTE connectivity and wireless mobile phone charging.
 The base engine is a 2.0-liter 272-horsepower turbocharged four cylinder.
-For insane performance try the all-new CTS-V which debuted last year, featuring a carbon-fiber hood, Brembo high-performance brakes, magnetic ride control and a 640-horsepower 6.2-liter V8, — quite an advancement over that original CTS.
+For insane performance try the all-new CTS-V, which features a carbon fiber hood, Brembo high-performance brakes, magnetic ride control and a 640-horsepower 6.2-liter V8 powerplant — quite an advancement over that original CTS.

 1967 Chevrolet Camaro